-The Department of Urology is recruiting faculty members to join to its distinguished group of medical professionals.
-We are in search of physicians who are committed to continuing state-of-the-art research, dedicated to improving clinical care and medical education, and advancing the craft of medicine.
+The Department of Urology is recruiting faculty members to join its distinguished group of medical professionals.
+We are searching for physicians who are committed to continuing state-of-the-art research, dedicated to improving clinical care and medical education, and advancing the craft of medicine.

 Pediatric Urologist (MCL or UTL-Line)

 We are searching for a board certified urologist with a subspecialty training in Pediatric Urology to join the Department as an Assistant, Associate or full Professor in the Medical Center Line or University Tenure Line (UTL).
 Faculty rank will be determined by the qualifications and experience of the successful candidate.
 The major criteria for appointment for faculty in the Medical Center Line shall be excellence in the overall mix of clinical care, clinical teaching, scholarly activity that advances clinical medicine, and institutional service appropriate to the programmatic need the individual is expected to fulfill.
 The predominant criterion for appointment in the University Tenure Line is a major commitment to research and teaching, and institutional service appropriate to the programmatic need the individual is expected to fulfill.
 The successful applicant should have fellowship training from an accredited Pediatric Urology program.